shwinshaker/RobustDataProfiling/README.md

 # RobustDataProfiling

 * We propose a generic method to improve robustness for adversarial training -- remove problematic data
+* We show the data quality plays an important role in adversarial training.
+It is correlated with the robustness-accuracy trade-off, robust overfitting and gradient masking.
 * See more analyses in our paper
   > [Data Profiling for Adversarial Training: On the Ruin of Problematic Data](https://arxiv.org/abs/2102.07437)

 ## Install
 * Install [PyTorch](http://pytorch.org/)
 * Clone recursively